Skip to main content

 • Prioritize high-risk matches for review first.

-• Route to the right workflow for response.
+• Move to the right response workflow.

 • Repeat checks periodically to catch new profiles.